SaffiSardar/Scrum-Fundamentals-Certification/README.md

 ##### Product Owner
 Responsible for AChieveing maximum business value for the project, articulates customer requirements, and mantains business justification.
 He's the voice of the customer.
 ##### Scrum Master
 Ensures a impactful environment, he guides, teaches, facilitates scrum practices to the entire team, He also ensures all the scrum modules are being followed.
+He also has the authority to conduct training session for the team as well as initiate hirings.
 ##### Scrum Team

 ## Frameworks:
 ###  -> Scrum Principles